delfick/extended-mypy-django-plugin/docs/api/installation.rst

     # it must also be added to the MYPY_PATH
     scratch_path = $MYPY_CONFIG_FILE_DIR/path/for/virtual_dependencies

-    # Optional path to a script used to determine if the state of django has changed
-    # This is used when running in daemon mode to know if the daemon needs to be restarted
-    django_settings_module = $MYPY_CONFIG_FILE_DIR/path/to/script.py

     # Path to where the the project is defined.
 Will default to the directory this config
     # file is found in and by default is added to sys.path before django is setup
     project_root = $MYPY_CONFIG_FILE_DIR